9jaDevo/invalid-traffic-blocker-ip2location/README.md

 Click the "Whitelist My IP" button on the settings page to add your current IP address to the whitelist.

 ## Changelog

+### 2.0

+- **BREAKING CHANGE**: Migrated from IPHub.info API to IP2Location.io API.
+- Updated API endpoints and request format to use IP2Location.io's REST API.
+- Modified blocking logic to use IP2Location.io's `is_proxy` boolean field instead of IPHub's numeric block values.
+- Updated Safe Mode to block IPs where `is_proxy` is true.
+- Updated Strict Mode to function the same as Safe Mode (IP2Location.io uses boolean proxy detection).
+- Updated Custom Mode to allow selection of proxy blocking based on `is_proxy` field.
+- Updated API connectivity testing to work with IP2Location.io format.
+- Updated all references from IPHub.info to IP2Location.io in UI and documentation.
+- Improved error handling for IP2Location.io API responses.
+- Updated registration link to point to IP2Location.io pricing page.

 ### 1.3
 - Added “Allow Known Crawlers” setting to automatically bypass IP checks for common search engine bots (Googlebot, Bingbot, Slurp, DuckDuckBot, Baiduspider, YandexBot).